thu-ml/BigTopicModel/README.md

 # BigTopicModel

 Big Topic Model is a fast engine for running large-scale Topic Models.
 It uses a hybrid data and model parallel mechanism to accelerate and performs 3~5 times faster than the state-of-the-art ones on some general dataset.
+It supports a set of tpoic models including LDA, DTM, MedLDA and RTM.

 ### Getting Intel software Toolkit (Intel® Parallel Studio XE Professional Edition for C++ Linux* 2016???)